serodriguez68/basic-statistics/readme.md

 # 8. Binomial Distribution
 The binomial distribution is the basis of the significance test in statistical hypothesis testing.
 That is why it is so important.

-- It is the discrete version of the normal distribution.
-As the number of trials increase (`n`), the binomial distributions starts to approximate the normal distribution.

 ## 8.1 Building the Binomial Distribuition.

 __The binomial distribution is the distribution resulting from these conditions:__